AnyLog-co/documentation/queries.md

 The AnyLog network persists data on a collections of nodes.
-The network protocol is able to present the distributed data as a single collection of data and users and application can view and query the data without knowing the physical location of the data, as if the data is hosted in a single machine,
+The network protocol is able to present the distributed data as a single collection of data and users and application can view and query the data without knowing the physical location of the data, as if the data is hosted in a single machine.
 In addition users and application can request to query data from a single particular node or from a list of nodes.

 ## The metadata